 If a work list item could not be injected, it is sent back to the global work list and the priority for this work list item is raised by one.

 Extractors in LUW mode are complex extractors that optimize the data collection and the data distribution in SAP Solution Manager.

 The LUW ME Controller is the extractor that is triggered by the EFWK Resource Manager on a regular basis.
 The ME Controller then starts the Primary extractor, which usually also performs the data collection in the managed system based on defined filter criteria.
 The Primary extractor stores the data in memory and returns to the ME Controller, which then distributes the collected data sequentially to several Secondary extractors.
 These secondary extractors then store the data in different info cubes.
 It can happen that the same data record is needed in different info cubes.

 The LUW concept makes sure that data is only collected once and that not several different extractors are needed for the data collection.
 This improves the infrastructure and also the load put on the managed system.

-The decision which records are requested by the EFWK from the extractors is made based on the Record Tracking Algorithm.
+The decision of which records are requested by the EFWK from the extractors is made based on the Record Tracking Algorithm.
 The EFWK requests records on an hourly basis and always requests the records from the last full hour.

 The required records are calculated in the main extractor, they can be found in the table E2E_RECORDS_WLI.
 The relevant Main Extractors are E2E_ME_RFC_ASYNC and E2E_ME_ST_API_ASYNC.

-Remark: The required records algorithm calculated the required records in UTC time zone.
+Note: The required records algorithm calculated the required records in UTC time zone.